hartwigmedical/hmftools/isofox/README.md

-apply_gc_bias_adjust | Adjusted transcript counts by actual vs expected GC ratio distribution exp_gc_ratios_file | Pre-computed expected GC ratio counts per transcript read_length | Expected RNA read length (eg 76 or 151), will be computed if not provided long_frag_limit | Default 550 bases, fragments longer than this are not considered to support a gene for the purposes of expression enriched_gene_ids | Recommended 'ENSG00000265150;ENSG00000258486;ENSG00000202198;ENSG00000266037;ENSG00000263740;ENSG00000265735' gc_ratio_bucket | Default 0.01 ie percentiles.
+apply_gc_bias_adjust | Adjusted transcript counts by actual vs expected GC ratio distribution exp_gc_ratios_file | Pre-computed expected GC ratio counts per transcript read_length | Expected RNA read length (eg 76 or 151), will be computed if not provided long_frag_limit | Default 550 bases, fragments longer than this without a splice junction are not considered to support a gene for the purposes of expression enriched_gene_ids | Recommended 'ENSG00000265150;ENSG00000258486;ENSG00000202198;ENSG00000266037;ENSG00000263740;ENSG00000265735' gc_ratio_bucket | Default 0.01 ie percentiles.
 Ratio unit for GC distribution.